project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

        - V1.0.1_cassandra.cql  // incorrect file format

 - In case, if any of the files fails to get included, the script execution will break unless the issue is fixed.
-- After fixing the file ,you need to delete the corresponding false entry under cassandra_migration_version table which is auto
+- After fixing the file ,you need to delete the corresponding wrong entry under cassandra_migration_version table which is auto
   generated during the upgrade process.

 <pre>